 All three paddle types have their own strengths and weaknesses.

 Euro blades are very common, they are readily available across all price brackets, materials, shapes and lengths.
 Virtually all recreational paddlers including kayak fishermen use euro blades.

 Designed for whitewater paddling, the Euro Blade is good for powerful steering and control strokes.
-All advance paddle strokes and braces are possible with a euro blade.
+All advanced paddle strokes and braces are possible with a euro blade.
 The blade feels less stable through the water than Greenland or Wing blades.

 The major downsides is the large flat blades catch the wind, which is why many paddlers choose to paddle with a 35-45 degree feather to minimize wind.

 How to paddle a fishing kayak with a Euro Blade

 Low angle strokes are best suited for paddling fishing kayaks.
 Start by pushing your control hand out no higher than chest height, then rotate your upper body, including shoulder towards the stoke.
 When fully extended, plant your blade into the water and pull the kayak forward, pass the blade by rotating your torso back.
 You will want the blade to exit the water just before your hips.
 Leaving your blade in the water too long just causes drag slowing you down.

 Now, in most fishing kayaks, it is next to impossible to paddle with ‘proper’ technique.
 I certainly can not achieve it, and a mate of mine who used to race at an elite level can,t.
 The seating position and foot braces in most fishing kayaks, are not set up correctly for full body rotation.
 Just try your best to work as much body rotation into your stroke rather than just the arms.